Contact Information

 Lincoln County Schools is committed to ensuring that all students have access to safe and nutritious meals, including those with food allergies, disabilities, or other special dietary needs.

-Schools participating in federal school meal programs—such as the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, Fresh Fruit and Vegetable Program, Special Milk Program, and Afterschool Snack Program—are required to make reasonable accommodations for children whose disabilities restrict their diets.
+Schools participating in federal school meal programs—such as the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, and Fresh Fruit and Vegetable Program, are required to make reasonable accommodations for children whose disabilities restrict their diets.

 If your child requires meal modifications due to a food allergy or medical condition, families must complete the Medical Statement for Students with Special Dietary Needs form.
 To access the form, please visit: